 AMD’s flagship chipset is the X370 chipset which will support overclocking and dual GPU configurations.
 AMD’s new chipsets will also support NVMe, M.2 SATA devices, USB 3.1 Gen 1/Gen 2 and PCI-E 3.0.
 This finally puts AMD motherboards on the a more level playing field in comparison to Intel’s 200 series chipset.

-Currently no additional information was provided [...]
+Currently no additional information was provided about [...]

 Yesterday Asrock announced their new Fatal1ty Z170 Professional Gaming i7 motherboard, Yes the name is long, although it is definitely deserving of the branding.
 Designed for Gamers and overclockers the board boasts features like 4 PCIe x16 slots allowing triple and quad graphics setups as well as dual Intel gigabit LAN chips.

 The Fatal1ty Z170 Professional Gaming i7 also features a 12 phase VRM for heavy overclocking.
 On the storage side Asrock goes for broke with 10 Sata 3 connectors with 3 Sata express connectors also bringing an unprecedented 3 Ultra M.2 slots.
-Finally for connectivity this board has 8 USB 2.0 Ports with the Fatal1ty mouse port that has made [...]
+Finally for connectivity this board has 8 USB 2.0 Ports with the Fatal1ty mouse port that has made these [...]

 Up until the release of Sandy Bridge processors back in early 2011, overclocking was something generally reserved for only the most hardcore gamers and enthusiasts who wanted to push their systems to the limits.
 Overclocking required countless hours of tinkering and testing, which was generally a bit too complicated for mainstream users.